 Qualcomm develops and licenses wireless technology and designs chips for smartphones...
 Show more

-The RSI Indicator points to a transition from a downward trend to an upward trend -- in cases where QCOM's RSI Oscillator exited the oversold zone, of 24 resulted in an increase in price.
+The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 60 cases where QCOM's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 QCOM may jump back above the lower band and head toward the middle band.
 Traders may consider buying the stock or exploring call options.